 Take a Photo of Your Current Battery Bank

 As with most projects, planning is a crucial part of the job.
-And among the most important steps in the planning process is taking a photo of what you’re about to replace so that you’ll have a reference to look back on, should you need it.
+And among the most essential steps in the planning process is taking a photo of what you’re about to replace, so you’ll have a reference to look back on, should you need it.
+Take a clear photo of the top of your current battery bank so you’ll have a record of the wiring layout, allowing you to safely route the cables for the new batteries in the exact same way.

 But a simple photo isn’t enough…